 Increasing Cash Flow Part 2 – Gross Margin

-At Owl, we’re over the shiny red button.
+At OWL, we’re over the shiny red button.
 For us, it’s all about the levers.
 Levers aren’t simply a quick fix; they’re strategic adjustments with long-term potential.

 There are three levers you can pull to permanently increase the amount of cash in your company:

-- Gross Margin
+Gross Margin 101

 Gross Margin = Revenue – Cost of Sales

-Not keen on formulas?
-In other words, gross margin is the amount of each dollar you received for what you sell (revenue), left over after paying for the costs of what you sold (cost of sales).
+Gross margin is the amount of each dollar you received for what you sell (revenue), left over after paying for the costs of what you sold (cost of sales).
 For a manufacturing company, cost of sales includes the cost of materials and labor used in making the products.
 For a company that sells a service, cost of sales includes the cost of labor used in providing the service.

-There are only two ways to improve your Gross Margin (and thereby increase cash flow):
+There are only two ways to improve your gross margin (and thereby increase cash flow):

 - Increase Pricing